arobson/rabbot/README.md

  * publishTimeout	2^32			timeout in milliseconds for publish calls to this exchange
  * replyTimeout		2^32			timeout in milliseconds to wait for a reply
  * limit 			2^16			the number of unpublished messages to cache while waiting on connection
+ * noConfirm  true|false  prevents rabbot from creating the exchange in confirm mode

 ### addQueue( queueName, [options], [connectionName] )
 The call returns a promise that can be used to determine when the queue has been created on the server.